-Students having errors in grade reports should contact the Registrar's Office immediately.
+Students having errors in grade reports should contact a Student Services counselor immediately.

-Students may request transcripts from the Registrar's Office.
+Students may request transcripts from the Student Services Office.
 There is no charge for the first transcript.
 Subsequent transcripts are \$1.00 each.

-Requests for official transcripts must be in writing and addressed to the registrar.
+Requests for official transcripts must be in writing and addressed to the Dean of Student Services.